Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

 - The Braves did not cover its most recent game with a spread.
-The average over/under established by sportsbooks in Atlanta's past three games has been 9, a stretch during which the Braves and their opponent have hit the over every time.
+Atlanta's past four games have finished above the point total, and the average total in that stretch was 9.2.

 Braves Betting Records & Stats

-- The Braves have won 62 of the 97 games they were the moneyline favorite this season (63.9%).
+- The Braves have gone 63-35 in games they were favored on the moneyline (winning 64.3% of those games).

-- The implied moneyline probablility for this matchup gives the Braves a 61.5% chance to win.

-- In the 110 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 59 times (59-48-3).
+- Atlanta has combined with opponents to go over the total 60 times this season for a 60-48-3 record against the over/under.

-- The Braves have an 8-9-0 record against the spread this season (covering 47.1% of the time).
+- The Braves have put together an 8-9-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!